adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 ## 8. Because they don't need maintaining

 If we name something based on what it is, we won't have to update the HTML again.
 A heading is always a heading, no matter what it *looks* like.
 The styling might change but this only requires a CSS update.

-This is known as *loose coupling* which improves maintainability.
+With visual classes, a change of style requires change to both HTML and CSS (assuming there aren't any selectors available for use).

 ## 9. Because they are easier to debug

-When inspecting an element, there will be several applicable CSS selectors.
-We'll have to look through these.
-With a semantic class name there is just one which is easier to work with.
+Inspecting an element with a multitude of atomic classes, means wading through many selectors.
+With a semantic class, there is just one, making it far easier to work with.

 ## 10. Because the standards recommend it